Grand Challenges in Medical Microbiology 4D option BIOL4222

 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

-The aim of this course is to develop an understanding of the challenges that bacterial pathogens are creating within the healthcare setting.
+The aim of this course is to develop an understanding of the factors that influence the virulence of bacterial pathogens and the challenges these organisms create within the healthcare setting.
 In particular, it will highlight the ability of bacteria to adapt to new environmental niches, resist current treatments and adapt to persist despite intervention by man.
 The course will also describe the steps being taken to improve drug and vaccine design in order to limit the impact of these diseases.